 There are numerous owl species to be found across the globe, each with their unique features and habitats.
 States or provinces may have endemic species, such as the chocolate boobook, ochre-bellied boobook, and cinnabar boobook.

 Other owl species, like the barred owl, the rufous owl, the powerful owl, and the barking owl, display distinct physical and behavioral traits.
-North America is home to a great diversity of species of owls, including the Great Horned Owl, which is renowned for its large size and ear tufts.
+North America is home to a great diversity of owl species, including the Great Horned Owl, which is renowned for its large size and ear tufts.

 Related Resources: